 At the ruins of Hinoe Castle, excavation is currently in progress.
 With the discoveries of gilded roof tiles and Chinese porcelain, the appearance of Hinoe Castle's former glory gradually became clearer, just as it was described in many articles.

-Being a daimyo of merely forty thousand koku*, how was Harunobu Arima able to construct the internationally exalted Hinoe Castle?
+As a daimyo of merely forty thousand koku*, how was Harunobu Arima able to complete the repair of Hinoe Castle or the fortification of Hara Castle?
 Through the historical background, we are able to see Harunobu's talent for international trade and his close connection to Christianity. (*Koku is a unit used to measure rice.
 At that time, it is said one person would eat one koku in a year.
 The number of koku indicated how much power the daimyos had in those days.)

 In The Jesuit Annual Report dated October 12th, 1590, Luis Frois described the atmosphere of the castle when Tensho Mission and Valignano returned to Japan and were welcomed into Hinoe Castle.
 “Everyone was delighted by this beautiful and graceful building.
 All rooms, big and small, were decorated with golden objects and resplendent and gorgeous paintings.
 This mansion is located within a brilliantly completed castle that was recently built by Harunobu Arima.
 Seeing the castle, Lusitanians never thought such a brilliant building would have existed in Japan.”

 Frois is a person who was also able to meet Nobunaga Oda at Azuchi Castle.
 We can imagine how great Hinoe Castle was at that time as it made such a person praise it this much.